This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to take an antibiotic medicine before your surgery.
 This medicine helps prevent an infection.

 - You may need certain lab or imaging tests before your surgery.
-Your caregiver may need to look inside your rectum with a scope to find your fistula.
+Your healthcare provider may need to look inside your rectum with a scope to find your fistula.
 This scope is a long, bendable tube with a camera on the end.
 If this is painful, you may be given this exam during surgery when you are asleep.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.